NiharLimaye/Olympic-data-visualization/README.md

-# Olympic data visualization using tableau and power BI desktop
+# Olympic data visualization using visualization tools.

+Tools Used are : Tableau, PowerBI, Ms Excel and Qlikview